How to See Segovia, the Best Day Trip from Madrid

 When you are after a change of scenery from the city life of Madrid, Segovia is one of the best day trips from Madrid.

-Segovia is a small town about 93 km from Madrid and has one of the best-preserved Roman structures.
+Segovia is a small town about 93 km from Madrid with one of the best-preserved Roman structures.

 An Aqueduct still standing from the 1st century.